cbkow/Union-MacOS-Quick-Actions/README.md

 ![Homebrew screenshot 2](images/term2.jpg)

 ### 2_InstallSoftware.app
-* This second script will install all the apps and dependencies.
+* This second script will install all the applications.
+It will also upgrade *rsync* to newer version than what is currently packaged with MacOS.
 Click return and enter a password when it asks for it.
 Let it run until the end--it will take a while.
 It's finished when Terminal returns your username, like the screenshot below.

 ![Homebrew screenshot 3](images/term3.jpg)